Network-Direction/3dprint/klipper/mainsail.md

 ## Macros

 There are several [macros](../macros.README.md) which are included by default, and of course, we can add our own.
-These show up in a widget on the dashboard:
+These show up in a panel on the dashboard:

 <img width="420" height="342" alt="image" src="https://github.com/user-attachments/assets/64da4451-bacd-42f3-ad9f-6bbfcc66aa09" />